-Chabot College is committed to ensuring equitable access to all students by providing appropriate, comprehensive, and reliable support services regardless of location or delivery method to support student learning in the accomplishment of the College's mission (Catalog-Mission\2020-21\p13).
+Chabot College is committed to ensuring equitable access to all students by providing appropriate, comprehensive, and reliable support services regardless of location or delivery method to support student learning in the accomplishment of the College's mission (Catalog-Mission 2020-21 p13).

-Program Review: The College regularly evaluates the quality of support services through the annual program review (PR) process (Process (Process-results in recommendations and actions informed by data to increase the effectiveness of services across all locations and delivery modalities.
+Program Review: The College regularly evaluates the quality of support services through the annual program review (PR) process (PrgmRev-StudServ_2020-22).
+The PR process results in recommendations and actions informed by data to increase the effectiveness of services across all locations and delivery modalities.
 Through the three-year triennial PR process, each program evaluates goals, reviews assessments, and provides improvement recommendations as needed.
-Student Services goals and outcomes are mapped to one or more of the College's strategic goals in alignment with the College's mission (<a href="Process-results-Process-results-in-process-results-i
+Student Services goals and outcomes are mapped to one or more of the College's strategic goals in alignment with the College's mission (PrgmRev-StudServ-Align_2021-22) and the 2021-2026 Educational Master Plan (EMP-Website_2021-26).